Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 \subsection{Interval Classification Algorithm}

 We use the hash table as a simple and effective method to count the frequency of sampling intervals, as demonstrated in Algorithm~\ref{alg:interval_class_algo}.
-With this method, the average time to search for an element is $O(1)$, while the worst-case time is $O(n)$, where $n$ refers to the number of samples in the batch~\cite{cormen2009introduction,knuth1998art}.
 In our implementation, we only use stack memory to avoid the computation time uncertainty of dynamic memory.
 The variable $used$ keeps track of the consumed array space by the number of classes.
 Line~\ref{lst:line:payload_limit} shows that when the number of classes reaches the $payload\_limit$, the algorithm breaks the loop and recomputes the hash table with half of the samples.
 This recomputing process happens with \gls{IENC} and \gls{OENC} only.
 After generating the frequency hash table $H[s]$, we use this table to compute the probability distribution of sampling intervals.
 Function \texttt{intv\_freq\_ranking()} is used to find the top seven classes---$C1$ through $C7$.
 The function computation time is based on the size of the consumed portion of $H[s]$, which is $O(used)$.
 Only \gls{OENC} and \gls{D-OENC} use this function to rank the top seven classes.